-We are excited to have the following artists and craftspeople participating in the 2017 Jewish Food and Cultural Festival
+We were excited to have the following artists and craftspeople participating in the 2017 Jewish Food and Cultural Festival

 I am a Master Chime Artist, specializing in Tuned Musical Windchimes and Sound Art Installations and Bead Trader, specializing in Venetian Glass, African Trade Beads and Chevrons...this is what I do...I've been in the bead trade since 1968 and have been making tuned wind chimes since 1978...Currently I've created a Sound Music Park for the city of Eureka Springs, a deconstruction of a John Cage piece for the Walker Art Center, Mpls.
 Mn as well as selling my other work at the Arizona (Feb.-March) and Minnesota (Aug.-Sept.)
 Renaissance Festivals.